netdata/netdata/collectors/statsd.plugin/README.md

 -   **Sets**

-      The application sends `name:value|s`, where `value` is anything (**number or text**, leading and trailing spaces are removed), statsd reports the number of unique values sent and the number of times it was updated (events).
+      The application sends `name:value|s`, where `value` is anything (**number or text**, leading and trailing spaces are removed), StatsD reports the number of unique values sent and the number of times it was updated (events).

      Sampling rate is **not** supported for Sets. `value` is always considered text.